algolia/algoliasearch-laravel/README.md

 }
 ```

-To search using a replica use the following code:
+To search using a replica, use the following code:

 ```php
 Book::search('foo bar', ['index' => 'contacts_desc']);